 This full band bra features either a foam cup or a fabric cup with offset vertical seams and can be sewn with or without an underwire.
 The same cup style is also available in a partial band bra and as a lace band bra.

 I sewed the fabric cup version with an underwire.
 I used non-stretch materials but you could also use stretchy material lined with sheer cup lining.
 The pattern states that you made need one cup size larger than your measurements suggest, so sewing a sample cup is important.
 I used the same cup and band size as I did for the Classic.
-I noticed the Ruby has a shorter and narrower band, much narrower straps are slightly shallower cups.
-It took about the same amount of time to sew as the Classic and fits equally well.
+I noticed the Ruby has a shorter and narrower band, much narrower straps and slightly shallower cups.
+Do go up 1 cup size if you’re using non-stretch materials for a better fit with deeper cups.
+It took about the same amount of time to sew as the Classic.
 I’ll update this post after I sew a Ruby with foam cups.

 Ingrid Non-wired Bra